magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 {% endhighlight xml%}

-To apply changes run in your terminal:
+To apply the changes, enter the following commands:

     cd <magento_root>/dev/tests/functional/utils
     php generate.php

-<h2 id="mtf_fixture_repositoy">Add repository to the fixture field </h2>
+<h2 id="mtf_fixture_repositoy">Add a repository to the fixture field </h2>

-Now we have new fixture for Widget.
+Now we have a new fixture for Widget.
 All fields are defined and ready to take test data.
 Let's assume that we are not focused on layout updates functionality and want to use pre-defined data.

-For this goal you can add link to repository, where all test data have been already defined.
+For this goal, link to the repository where all test data has already been defined.

 {% highlight xml%}